Mass media in Afghanistan: Television

 ABS "Afghanistan Broadcast System" a part of ACG "Asian Consulting Group" start its DTTV service under the trade name of Oqaab.
 Oqaab (meaning “eagle” in Dari) is a digital broadcasting service that allows users to see television in digital format.
 Digital TV is an advanced television format that provides a much better picture and sound quality when compared to traditional analog television.
 Users will continue to receive local channels for free while, coming soon, expanded premium channels will be offered for a low month fee.
 Today many new TV channels start their Broadcasting via ABS (OQAAB).
-ANAAR TV was the first Digital TV (DTT) which starts its broadcasting on 31 May 2015 dedicated to technology.
+ANAAR TV was the first Digital TV (DTT) which started its broadcasting on 31 May 2015 dedicated to technology.

 The following are some of the digital TV channels that have been airing programs: Khurshid TV, 1 TV, Shamshad TV, Anaar TV, Harirood TV (Now Afghanistan TV), Hadees TV, 10 TV, Mashal TV, 11TV, Meshrano Jerga TV (Parliament's 2nd TV channel) and Afghanistan Youth TV.

 After the return of the Islamic Emirate of Afghanistan, there has been increasing censorship of television programs on established outlets.
 In March 2022, the Taliban's Ministry for the Propagation of Virtue and the Prevention of Vice announced an order that all foreign serials and dramas are to be banned from airing.
 This led to the arrests of three TOLOnews staffs, two of which were released hours later and one a day later.
 The Taliban justified this in a statement by saying "Some media outlets were reporting cases that offended the religious sentiments of the community and threatened our national security" and "In addition, the evil and vicious elements were receiving their propaganda material against the state from the contents of these media".

+In October 2025, Taliban shut down Shamshad TV, a private broadcaster in Kabul, accusing it of failing to "adequately" cover the recent border fighting with Pakistan and of not defending the "Taliban’s position."

+In March 2026, Taliban suspended the broadcasts of Rah-e-Farda radio and television in Kabul, a channel affiliated with Mohammad Mohaqiq.
+The suspension was linked to recent remarks by Mohammad Mohaqiq which reportedly criticized Taliban’s recent retaliatory attacks against Pakistan.